 This weekend, we rented Cars 2 from the Blockbuster Express machine.
 I enjoy making themed snacks, dinners, or desserts go along with some of the movies we watch and Cars 2 is the perfect movie for a themed snack.

 I did a bit of research before hand, and learned that 1 of the 3 races in the movie, took place in Japan.
 This seemed liked a perfect opportunity to finally make Edamame Dip, which I’ve wanted to make for the longest time.
-But, before I got busy making my Edamame Dip, I had to get my hands on a copy of the movie…or there would be no movie night!

 If you like easy snack recipes, you’re gonna love this.
 Not only is the this recipe is very yummy, but it’s easy too!
 The ingredients are shelled edamame, cilantro, lemon juice, garlic, olive oil, red pepper flakes, salt, and pepper.

 You take those ingredients, plus some of the cooking water from the edamame, and mix them all up your food processor.
 Crazy simple.
 I liked this dip so much that I’ve decided that I will bring this to our next homeschool potluck.

 I served our Edamame Dip with crackers, tortilla chips, and sliced cucumbers.
 Pita chips would be a excellent with it, as would other vegetables such as carrots and celery.

 We set our Edamame Dip, crackers, tortilla chips, and cucumbers on the coffee table and put Cars 2 into the DVD player.
 It was a very cute and funny movie.
 I liked the first one, but I liked this one even more.
 We loved a certain scene in the movie where Mater (the tow truck) has an encounter with wasabi while they are in Japan.
 Mattie busted up because our Edamame Dip kinda resembles wasabi (don’t worry, in looks, not taste).